JCSDA-internal/ioda-converters/src/bufr/README.md

       set to 1970-01-01T00:00:00Z.
     * `timeoffset` Associate **key** with data for mnemonic for `timeOffset`, that should result in seconds relative to an ISO-8601 string of date and time (e.g., `2020-11-01T11:42:56Z`).
-      If the timeOffset mnemonic is a floating-point value in hours, then simply use **transform** and scale by 3600 seconds.
+      If the timeOffset mnemonic is a floating-point value in hours, then simply use **transforms** and scale by 3600 seconds.
 Internally, the value stored is number of seconds elapsed since a reference epoch, currently set to 1970-01-01T00:00:00Z.